littlehawk93/goose/README.md

 ### Examples

-Serialize JSON Object and push to event stream with the builtin `json` package
+Serialize a JSON object with the builtin `json` package and push to event stream

 ```
 func myHttpHandler(w http.ResponseWriter, r *http.Request) {